-35For the sake of completeness, the results of the heterogeneity analysis by level of performance in math and role model background for Grade 10 students can be found in Panel A of Appendix Tables M27 and M28.
+&lt;sup>28The results of the heterogeneity analysis by level of performance in math and role model background for Grade 10 students can be found in Panel A of Appendix Tables K1 and K2.

-36As discussed in Section 4.3, we find no significant impact of the program on students' performance on the math test of the Baccalauréat exam, which mitigates concerns about potential endogenous selection bias when conditioning on this variable.
-An alternative is to proxy Grade 12 students' math performance using their score on the DNB exam, taken at the end of Grade 9.
-In this case the results are qualitatively similar but less precise, presumably because DNB scores are a relatively noisy predictor of math performance in Grade 12.
+$^{29}$ As discussed in Section 4.3, we find no significant impact of the interventions on students' performance on the math test of the Baccalauréat exam, which mitigates concerns about potential endogenous selection bias when conditioning on this variable.